top of page

 Although it’s referred to as a pill (singular), the abortion pill actually consists of two medications: mifepristone and misoprostol.

 Mifepristone is taken first.
 This medication cuts the supply of the hormone progesterone to the embryo, which is needed to maintain the pregnancy.
 Without a steady supply of progesterone, the embryo stops growing.
-Misoprostol is taken 24-48 hours later.
+Misoprostol is taken afterwards, often 24-48 hours later.
 This medication causes the uterus to contract and expel the embryo, which ends the pregnancy.

 What are the Risks of Abortion?